Whole Foods Market Five Forces Analysis (Porter’s Model)

 3. Small volume of individual purchases (weak force)

-Most of Whole Foods Market’s customers are individuals whose purchases are small compared to the total revenues of the firm.
-However, it is easy for customers to move to other retailers, corresponding to the low switching costs.
-In addition, Whole Foods Market’s customers have access to information they can use to properly evaluate the company’s products.
-As a result, Whole Foods Market must address consumer concerns.
-Otherwise, they could move to other retailers.
-Whole Foods Market addresses this part of the Five Forces analysis model by implementing new policies for product quality.
-For example, to address consumer demands about genetically modified organisms (GMOs), Whole Foods Market plans to complete the implementation of a new labeling rule for GMO-containing products in its stores by 2018.
+Most of Whole Foods’ customers are individuals whose purchases are small compared to the total revenues of the firm.
+However, it is easy for customers to move to other retailers, as reflected in the low switching costs.
+In addition, shoppers have access to information they can use to properly evaluate the company’s products and competitors’ products.
+This information empowers consumers in identifying other options or alternatives to the merchandise available at the company’s stores.
+Whole Foods Market addresses this part of the Five Forces analysis by implementing new policies for product quality.
+For example, to address consumer demands about genetically modified organisms (GMOs), Whole Foods has a labeling rule for GMO-containing products in its stores.

-Bargaining Power of Whole Foods Market’s Suppliers (Moderate Force)
+Bargaining Power of Whole Foods’ Suppliers (Moderate Force)

 Whole Foods Market faces the moderate impact of the bargaining power of suppliers.
-This element of the Five Forces analysis model identifies the degree at which suppliers impose their demands on business and the industry.
-In Whole Foods Market’s case, the external factors that contribute to the moderate force of supplier power are as follows:
+This element of the Five Forces analysis model identifies the degree to which suppliers impose their demands on the business and industry.
+In Whole Foods’ case, the external factors that contribute to the moderate force of supplier power are as follows:

 1. Moderate level of supply (moderate force)

-2. Large size of individual suppliers (moderate force)
+2. Large size of some suppliers (moderate force)

 3. High number of suppliers (weak force)

-Whole Foods Market has many suppliers, including local, regional and national wholesalers and producers in the U.S. and overseas.
-This external factor weakens the power of suppliers on the firm.
-However, Whole Foods Market’s suppliers are mostly large wholesalers, such as United Natural Foods Inc. (UNFI).
-Because of their size, these suppliers exert moderate pressure on Whole Foods Market.
-Also, the limited supply of truly organic and natural non-GMO foods means that suppliers could impose demands on the company and expect moderate results.
-Whole Foods Market addresses this part of the Five Forces analysis model by expanding its supply chain, which now has a global scope and emphasizes producers in developing countries.
+Whole Foods Market has many suppliers, including local, regional, and national wholesalers and producers in the U.S. and overseas.
+In the Five Forces analysis model, this external factor weakens the power of suppliers over the firm.
+However, some suppliers are large wholesalers, such as United Natural Foods Inc. (UNFI).
+Because of their size, these suppliers exert moderate pressure on the grocery business.
+Also, the limited supply of truly organic and natural non-GMO foods means that suppliers can impose demands on the company and expect moderate results.
+Whole Foods’ operations management addresses this part of the Five Forces analysis by expanding its supply chain, which now has a global scope and accommodates producers in developing countries.
 The resulting diversification of suppliers in Whole Foods Market’s supply chain helps dilute the bargaining power of suppliers.

 Threat of Substitutes or Substitution (Strong Force)

 Substitutes present a strong force on Whole Foods Market.
-This element of the Five Forces analysis model pertains to the impact of substitute products on business and the industry.
-In Whole Foods Market’s case, the external factors that contribute to the strong force of the threat of substitution are as follows:
+This element of the Five Forces analysis model pertains to the impact of substitute products on the business and industry.
+In Whole Foods’ case, the external factors that contribute to the strong force of the threat of substitution are as follows:

 1. High availability of substitute products (strong force)